vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 # Customizing Monty for Your Application
 The diagram below shows the base abstract classes in Monty.
 For general information on how to customize those classes, see our guide on [Customizing Monty](../customizing-monty.md).
 The Experiment class coordinates the experiment (learning and evaluation).
 It initializes and controls Monty and the environment and coordinates the interaction between them.
-The environment class is wrapped in a DataSet class, which can be accessed using a DataLoader.
+The `EmbodiedEnvironment` class is wrapped in a DataSet class, which can be accessed using a DataLoader.
 An experiment can have two data loaders associated with it: one for training and one for evaluation.

 > ⚠️ Subject to Change in the Near Future
  The use of `DataSet` and `DataLoader` follows common PyTorch conventions.
 However, since Monty is not made for static datasets, we plan to refactor this to be more analogous to environment interfaces used, for instance, in reinforcement learning.